Richard Comyn

 Richard Comyn (died c.
-1179) was a Scottish noble who was the son of Sir William de Comyn, Constable of Scotland and Maude Basset, and also the nephew of William Cumin.
+1179) was a Scottish noble of unknown parentage who is known to have been the nephew of William Cumin.

+Biography

 Richard was probably born between 1115 and 1123.
 In 1144, William Comyn gave him Northallerton Castle, which he had re-built a few years earlier.
 Shortly after, he received the castle and honour of Richmond as part of his uncle's settlement to renounce to Durham bishopric.
-In 1145, Richard was married to Hextilda, the daughter of Uchtred, Lord of Tynedale, and his wife Bethoc ingen Domnaill Bain, the supposed daughter of King Donald III of Scotland, although the chronology is suspect.
+In 1145, Richard married Hextilda of Tynedale, the daughter of Uchtred (or Hadrian) of Tynedale, Lord of Tynedale, and wife Bethóc ingen Domnaill Bain, the only known child and daughter of King Donald III of Scotland.

 In Scotland, he acquired the position of Justiciar of Lothian: he witnessed 6 charters for King Malcolm IV and 33 for King William I. He was captured with King William in 1174 and was a hostage for him in the Treaty of Falaise.
 He gave, with Hextida's consent, lands to the monks at Hexham, Kelso and Holyrood.
 He died between 1179 and 1182.
 Hextilda remarried to Máel Coluim, Earl of Atholl (also called Malcolm).

 Children

-Richard had four sons by Hextilda:
+Richard had four sons and three daughters by Hextilda: